kaden175ck/pong/explanation.md

 # Pong Game - Code Explanation

 ### Note

-Please refer to the in-code comments for more details if this document is not details enough
+### Please refer to the in-code comments for more details if this document is not detail enough

 ## Overall JS Logic